 - Start in the Middle of the Action

-Technically known as In Medias Res, this technique involves opening the story in the middle of a moment of dramatic tension with the exposition filled in later.
+Technically known as, In Medias Res, this technique involves opening the story in the middle of a moment of dramatic tension with the exposition filled in later.
 This type of wizardry is probably best reserved for the more skilled student writer.

 - Make a Bold Promise at the Outset

-The promise of a big payoff can certainly catch a reader’s eye and draw them in, but the student-writer must be sure to follow through later in the text.
+The promise of a big payoff can undoubtedly catch a reader’s eye and draw them in, but the student-writer must be sure to follow through later in the text.
 For less experienced students, you may want to offer a writing prompt to help out here.
 For example,

 My best friend Jack is truly one of a kind, but just how special he is wasn’t clear to me until the day a fire broke out in our school.